-Research activities at MEA are organized in six research units.
+Research activities at MEA are organized in five research units.

 The research unit Old Age Provision and Social Policy analyses the consequences of aging for the sustainability of social security systems and investigates how and why households save in order to understand the interactions between social security systems and private old-age provision.
 The main tools for our work are MEA-PENSIM, a simulation model which is based on official and MEA`s own projections on population and labor force, our own surveys on the willingness for reforms of European citizens, the SAVE-study, which builds up a longitudinal database of household saving behavior, and the MEA-PORTA model of German households’ portfolio choice over the life cycle.